 Family Nurse Practitioner (FNP) Certificate

+The Family Nurse Practitioner (FNP) Certificate program is a nondegree course credit option for nurses with a master’s degree in nursing.1 This program prepares students with primary healthcare skills through didactic education and clinical supervision.
+Nurses are eligible to apply to the California Board of Registered Nursing for certification as a nurse practitioner, and may apply for national FNP certification through examination.
 Students must be admitted into the university before registering for this program.
-The Family Nurse Practitioner Certificate program is designed as a nondegree course credit option for nurses with a master’s degree in nursing.1 This program prepares students with primary healthcare skills through didactic education and clinical supervision.
-Nurses are eligible to apply to the California Board of Registered Nursing for certification as a nurse practitioner, and may apply for national FNP certification through examination.

 Students may be given transfer credits for previous content completed in a master’s degree program.
 Students who hold current California certification as a nurse practitioner or nurse midwife, and students who hold a master’s degree in nursing and/or national certification as a clinical nurse specialist (CNS), may challenge or request waiver of the coursework required for the Family Nurse Practitioner program, as appropriate to the student’s current specialty.
 Petitions for challenge or waiver of courses must be initiated upon admission and approved by the MSN chair.
 Students must show proof of current nurse practitioner, nurse midwife, or clinical nurse specialist certification.

 |Advanced Practice Core Courses||12|

 |GNRS 512||Advanced Health Assessment and Health Promotion 1||4 (3/1)|